Macy's Inc. (M) upgraded Issued by Wall Street Gurus

 M’s Market Performance

-M stocks went up by 7.97% for the week, with a monthly jump of 32.64% and a quarterly performance of 17.84%, while its annual performance rate touched -20.08%.
-The volatility ratio for the week stands at 4.34% while the volatility levels for the past 30 days are set at 4.82% for Macy’s Inc. The simple moving average for the period of the last 20 days is 14.95% for M stocks with a simple moving average of -2.00% for the last 200 days.
+M stocks went down by -5.64% for the week, with a monthly jump of 12.66% and a quarterly performance of 10.71%, while its annual performance rate touched -35.37%.
+The volatility ratio for the week stands at 4.45% while the volatility levels for the past 30 days are set at 4.66% for Macy’s Inc. The simple moving average for the period of the last 20 days is 3.62% for M stocks with a simple moving average of -7.39% for the last 200 days.

 Analysts’ Opinion of M